 This incident is only the latest in a series of regulatory scandals within the auto industry this year.
 In September, Volkswagen admitted to skirting emissions regulations through the use of defeat devices.
 Earlier this year, Takata Corp. issued record-breaking recalls for fatally explosive airbags.
 And last year General Motors admitted it failed to fix a faulty ignition switches in its vehicles for more than a decade.

 The product liability lawyers at Goldberg Finnegan believe in holding negligent automakers accountable for their actions.
-If you have been injured by a defective product, we can help you get the justice you deserve.
+If you have been injured by a defective product, a personal injury lawyer Silver Spring, MD may be able to help you get the justice you deserve.

 Call (888) 213-8140 today for a free consultation.